 camp function.
 Everybody contributes to the week by sharing various duties such as

-cooking, dishwashing and other practical stuff.
+cooking, dishwashing and other practical tasks.

 As the camp has no liability insurance, you should have your own.
 And make sure you have